 Attacks on Livestock

-In many states, ranches exist in areas of prime habitat for ecologically important predators, like wolves and grizzly bears in Montana, and panthers in Florida.
+In many states, ranches exist in areas of prime habitat for ecologically important predators, like wolves and grizzly bears in the Northern Rockies, and panthers in Florida.
 As a result, sometimes these native animals prey on livestock, although evidence has shown that these incidents make up a small percentage of the total losses.

 Competition for Natural Resources